marlenecss/agropvR/README.md

 ## STEP 1 — download pre-computed cache from Zenodo

-downloads all pre-computed .rds and .tif files only needs to be run once — skips files already present requires internet connection and some disk space
+downloads all pre-computed .rds and .tif files; only needs to be run once — skips files already present requires internet connection and some disk space

 ``` r
 download_cache()